-Each key has a red LED located at the northeast corner of the key for visual feedback.
+Each key has an accompanying red LED (located at the north or northeast corner of the key) for visual feedback.

 (2) Select Button

 The select key is a special, multi-function key used to change presets, shift octaves, and switch between note modes.